Close

 • Five or more servings of fruit and vegetables each day.
 The Mayo Clinic recommends the 1-2-3 approach — one serving of fruits or vegetables at breakfast, two servings at lunch and three servings as part of dinner or snacks throughout the day.
 Center your meals and snacks at home around fruits and vegetables, and teach children how to make healthy foods.

-• Whole grain breads and cereals that are high in fiber.
-Make healthier, less processed alternatives like whole-wheat bread and brown rice available at all meals and for snack time.
+• Whole-grain breads and cereals that are high in fiber.
+Make healthier, less processed alternatives like whole-wheat bread and brown rice available at meals and for snack time.

 • Beverages such as water and low-fat milk instead of sweetened beverages.
 Sweetened beverages, such as soda and sports drinks, add extra sugar and calories to the diet and are the number one source of added sugar in American diets.
 Encourage children to eliminate sweetened beverages and reduce juice consumption as well.
 Avoid giving juice to infants under 6 months.
 Add berries or slices of lemon, lime or cucumber to water for added flavor.